nclarius/pyPL/README.md

-A naive model checker and generator for classical and intuitionistic propositional and first-order logic with an extension to modal logic.
+A naive model checker and -generator for classical non-modal and propositional and first-order logic and intuitionistic non-modal propositional and first-order logic.
-This tool can compute the denotation (truth value) of a given logical expression in a given structure, and an analytic tableau with (counter) models for a given inference.
+This tool can compute the denotation (truth value) of a given logical expression in a given structure, and an analytic tableau with (counter) models for a given inference (the latter is currently under construction).
 © Natalie Clarius <natalie.clarius@student.uni-tuebingen.de>
 License: CC BY-NC-SA 4.0 (https://creativecommons.org/licenses/by-nc-sa/4.0/).